LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 ### Source

 ### Description
 The application does not have any kind of a logging system.
 This makes it very hard to monitor attacks and to react to them.
-For example in the case of the attacker doing an SQL injection for a new proposal, the attacker could set the creator of the proposal to be another user and because of there not being logging, it would be very harder to connect the attacker to the attack.
+For example in the case of the attacker doing an SQL injection for a new proposal, the attacker could set the creator of the proposal to be another user and because of there not being logging, it would be very hard to connect the attacker to the attack.
-There should at least be logging when authentication isa accessed.
+There should at least be logging when authentication is accessed.

-Warning and logs are also not being logged and on another tangent, some errors might be shown to the end user.
+Warning and logs are also not being logged.

+Some errors might be shown to the end user, and thus logging is not contained.
 An attacker could gather information from these errors.

 ### Fix
 A logging system should be implemented or an existing system should be used.
 Django also has some ready made logging capabilities: https://docs.djangoproject.com/en/3.2/topics/logging/